+LETTER OF INTENT

-MEMORANDUM OF UNDERSTANDING Between Newberry Community Services District and Fenner Gap Mutual Water Company
+Between Newberry Community Services District and Fenner Gap Mutual Water Company

-Purpose: This Memorandum of Understanding (“MOU”) sets forth the basic terms under which Newberry Community Services District (“NCSD”) and Fenner Gap Mutual Water Company/Cadiz Water Project (“Cadiz”) agree to cooperate regarding water delivery and grant activities.
-This MOU is non-binding except where specifically stated.
+Purpose: This Letter of Intent (“LOI”) sets forth the basic terms under which Newberry Community Services District (“NCSD”) and Fenner Gap Mutual Water Company/Cadiz Water Project (“Cadiz”), collectively referred to as “Parties”will negotiate terms of a potential agreement to cooperate regarding water delivery and grant activities.
+This LOI is non-binding except where specifically stated, and does not bind NCSD to enter into a final agreement or MOU with Cadiz. .

+Water Supply Feasibility Study

-Water Supply Commitment* Cadiz agrees to make available and/or assist in acquiring for the community of Newberry Springs up to 3,750 acre-feet of supplemental water supply per year, on mutually agreeable terms and conditions subject to all applicable laws, permits, and regulatory requirements.
-NCSD agrees to accept delivery of this water under terms to be defined in a separate service or purchase agreement.
+Parties agree to explore the feasibility of Cadiz making available and/or assisting NCSD in acquiring for the community of Newberry Springs up to 3,750 acre-feet of supplemental water supply per year, on mutually agreeable terms and conditions subject to all applicable laws, permits, and regulatory requirements.

-* Water supply could come from a number of sources including the County and could be delivered by FG, GSWC, or VVWRA.
+Cadiz will pay for all costs related to this feasibility study including but not limited to any financial studies, engineering studies, ground water analysis, verification of source of water by Cadiz, legal costs incurred by NCSD, permit applications, and review of any regulatory permits required by law.

 Groundwater Treatment

-Cadiz agrees to design, construct and install groundwater filtration systems at community facilities as needed for the treatment of arsenic and other contaminants of concern, and to provide technical and financial assistance to NCSD for maintenance of installed systems.
+Cadiz agrees to complete a feasibility study to design, construct and install groundwater filtration systems at NCSD community facilities as needed for the treatment of arsenic and other contaminants of concern, and to provide technical and financial assistance to NCSD for maintenance of installed systems.

+Cadiz will pay for all costs related to this feasibility study including but not limited to any site plans, financial studies, engineering studies, legal costs incurred by NCSD, coordination to local, county or state agencies as needed, permit applications, and review of any regulatory permits required by law.

-Grant Funding and Administration Cadiz agrees to provide access, research, formulation, submission, and administration of those applicable grants that may support projects benefiting Newberry Springs, and NCSD agrees to support grant writing efforts for groundwater recharge, water supply, storage and treatment in conjunction with other public agencies in the Mojave River Basin and San Bernardino County.
-All such grant-related services will be provided at no cost to NCSD.
+Grant Funding and Administration Cadiz agrees to assist NCSD in providing access, research, formulation, submission, and administration of those applicable grants that may support projects benefiting Newberry Springs, and NCSD agrees to support grant writing efforts by Cadiz for groundwater recharge, water supply, storage and treatment in conjunction with other public agencies in the Mojave River Basin and San Bernardino County.
+Cadiz will pay for all service related to these grant writing efforts.

-No Implied Relationship Beyond Service Agreement Both Parties agree that execution of this MOU does not create, imply, or represent any partnership, joint venture, affiliation, endorsement, or cooperative relationship beyond that of a customer to service/product provider.
+No Implied Relationship Beyond Service Agreement.
+No intent to Contract.
+Parties agree that execution of this LOI does not create, imply, or represent any partnership, joint venture, affiliation, endorsement, or cooperative relationship r.
+THIS LOI IS NON-BINDING IN NATURE AND IS NOT A CONTRACT FOR SERVICES.

 Neither Party shall apply, suggest, advertise, or depict any relationship beyond this limited scope in any public or private communication.

-Term and Modifications This MOU becomes effective upon signature by both Parties and may be modified only by mutual written agreement.
+Term and Modifications This LOI becomes effective upon signature by both Parties and may be terminated by either NCSD or Cadiz at any time upon written notification via e-mail or U.S. Mail to the signatory of the Parties listed below.

-Non-Binding Nature This MOU reflects the Parties’ intent to coordinate on the items listed above.
-Detailed terms, conditions, and obligations will be defined in future binding agreements as needed.

 Signatures